-The diffusion pressure of CO2 in polyacrylamide solution was divided into 3 stages depending on the variation, which were the rapidly decreasing pressure stage (RDPS), the gradually decreasing pressure stage (GDPS), and the pressure stabilization stage (PSS).
+The diffusion pressure of CO2 in polyacrylamide solution was divided into three stages depending on the variation, which were the rapidly decreasing pressure stage (RDPS), the gradually decreasing pressure stage (GDPS), and the pressure stabilization stage (PSS).
 CO2 initially contacted the exterior of the core and entered the pores of the core in unsaturated and partially saturated polymers, causing a quick reduction in pressure.
 After the gas was completely filled into the pores, the pressure reduction became slower, and the CO2 molecules partially dissolved in the solution while squeezing the polyacrylamide solution, making them closer to each other, leading to a reduction in the ability of CO2 to pass through the pores.
 Subsequently, the diffusion pressure was nearly smooth and the diffusion capacity was the lowest.
 Fig. 3 depicts the theoretical process.
-According to the principle of mass conservation, the decrease of CO2 in the gas phase was equal to the increase of CO2 in the polymer solution.

-Therefore, the amount of CO2 () in the gas phase at a specific moment when it decreases from the initial state T0 to Ti is calculated according to the gas equation, as shown in Eq.
-8[7].

-（8）

 The amount of CO2 diffusing into the core at each stage was quantified by the method of K-means clustering analysis based on three stages divided by pressure changes.
-Figure 4 illustrates the molar mass of CO2 diffusion at different stages.
+Fig. 4 illustrates the molar mass of CO2 diffusion at different stages.
 A higher percentage of CO2 entered the core in the RDPS.
 The amount of CO2 diffusion was less in the PSS.